BankkRoll/repo2pdf/README.md

 Repo-to-PDF is a tool that allows you to convert a GitHub repository into a PDF file.
 It clones the repository, processes the files, and then creates a PDF.

+## Example PDF

+[FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) repository was converted into a PDF with 42,998 files and 186,453 pages in under 2 minutes.
+This conversion is purely for example and stress testing purposes.
+All content belongs to the original authors at FreeCodeCamp.
+You can view the PDF [here](https://freecodecamppdf.bankkroll.repl.co).

 ## Installation

 To use Repo-to-PDF, you have two options: cloning the repository from GitHub or installing it directly using NPX.
 Choose the method that suits you best.